Smart Money Moves to Make Before Year End

 (Image credit: Getty Images)

 With all that’s happened this year, this is a good time to make sure your stock investments are aligned for your goals.
 It’s likely that your portfolio will need to be rebalanced.
 It’s been a volatile few months, and you can leverage this to your advantage.
-You’ll also want to account for the potential for higher interest rates in the coming months.
-Here’s some guidance to attending to your stocks at the end of the year.—Read more
+You’ll also want to account for the potential for lower interest rates in the coming months.
+Here’s a look at some of the best investing moves to make before the end of the year.

 Subscribe to Kiplinger’s Personal Finance